manav0/HybridDR_ADF_Repository/README.md

     requirement can be done by either: (1) modifying pipeline start and end times, or (2) scheduling section of activities, or (3) changing dataset availability section

+-   For brevity, I won’t go into details of Utility programs for ADF login, ADF output monitoring, datasets, activities, and Azure        resources outside of the Data Factory.
+They can be reviewed directly from code base.